 The Bowling Green State University Fine Arts Center Galleries contribute to the enrichment of the broader area community while supporting the academic mission of the University.
 Twelve to fourteen exhibitions are produced each year.
-These inlude challenging contemporary art by nationally recognized artists as well as faculty and student shows that give community members the opportunity to view work by some of the most talented and successful artists of this region.
+These include challenging contemporary art by nationally recognized artists as well as faculty and student shows that give community members the opportunity to view work by some of the most talented and successful artists of this region.
 Political, social, and cultural themes are examined via artist presentations and written materials.
-BGSU Galleries is commited to meeting the highest professional standards in all of its activities
+BGSU Galleries is committed to meeting the highest professional standards in all of its activities

 The Fine Arts Center Galleries affirm and support Bowling Green State University's goals of excellence, collaboration, diversity, and outreach with exhibitions and programming designed to stimulate and educate artists and art audiences, communicate ideas, and promote the vitality and significance of the arts.
 Galleries programming serves BGSU students and staff, and the Northwest Ohio area community.